Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 Different customer cohorts may have different retention rates.

 For example, you may observe a higher retention rate on some products and not others.
+By analyzing how many users remain engaged over time, you can gain deeper insights into user behavior.
 This can influence business decisions like what products to market or even drop.
 Those decisions are the driving factors that can help drive down your customer churn from month to month.

 2. Repurchase Rate by Cohort